Welcome to Daring Opinion

 Banks from 9 countries in Europe, the Middle East, and the Far East visited ANB to study the newly re-engineered bank.
 In 1995, Computerworld Magazine ranked ANB as one of the global 100 most outstanding Information Technology users.

 The bank’s social responsibility was not forgotten.
-Starting in 1993, ANB initiated a program to contribute SR1 to the Saudi Benevolent Association for Disabled Children, at no cost to the customer, every time a cash withdrawal was made at an ANB ATM.
-By the end of 1997, SR12 million (£3.20 million) had been donated.
+Starting in 1993, ANB initiated a program to help the Saudi Benevolent Association for Disabled Children.
+At no cost to the customer, every time a cash withdrawal was made at any ANB ATM, SR1 was donated to the Association.
+By the end of 1997, SR12 million (£3.20 million) had been contributed.

-Note: This article was a part of an interview conducted with Elie Elhadj by the Association of Arab Bankers in London on 07/10/24.
+Note: This article was a part of an interview conducted with Elie Elhadj by the Arab Bankers Association in London on October 7, 2024.